meowgoober/PawsRise/README.md

 A simple python script to connect to Riseup VPN Services (i suck at making README's)
 # How to install:
 First.
 You need OpenVPN.
-This is simple.
+The ways to install it are below.
+Then.
+Download PawsRise.py via git or Direct Download.
 # Fedora

 sudo dnf update -y